UPDATE 2020: This post has been updated to reflect the increased benefit period of Paid Family Leave (PFL).

 There are many ways to explain maternity leave, but I think it’s easiest to explain it in chronological order.
 Here’s a chart I drew up (don’t mind the chicken scratch writing) and I’ll explain each step.
 I should mention that this chart is based on me having had a c-section on May 12.

-For a timeline for a typical, uncomplicated pregnancy and vaginal birth, check out this baby (pun intended) published by The California Work and Family Coalition. [full pamphlet here].
+For a timeline for a typical, uncomplicated pregnancy and vaginal birth, check out this baby (pun intended).

 1) Starting your disability